JMM holds march in Ranchi to protest against ED summons to Soren | Politics

 Shouting slogans against the BJP and carrying party flags, hundreds of Jharkhand Mukti Morcha (JMM) activists from across the state gathered at Morabadi ground.

-He informed them that he is going to Rapipur during the day to participate in a tribal event in Chhattisgarh.
+He informed them that he is going to Raipur during the day to participate in a tribal event in Chhattisgarh.

 Attacking the BJP, Soren claimed the ED's summons to him was a part of a conspiracy hatched by the saffron party to destabilise his democratically elected government.

+''We had no idea that there was such a large gathering on the road,'' the helper of a bus said.

-JMM central spokesperson Supriyo Bhattacharya said that workers have gathered voluntarily to show their support to the chief minister who is being "harassed by the BJP by unleashing all forces".
+Seeing that school buses were stranded, the chief minister finished his speech, saying, ''School buses are getting stuck, we don't want to waste pupils' time.''
+JMM central spokesperson Supriyo Bhattacharya said that workers have gathered voluntarily to show their support to the chief minister who is being ''harassed by the BJP by unleashing all forces''.

 Bhattacharya claimed that the assembly was spontaneous as there was anger among JMM workers and they wanted to ''stand as a rock behind their leader''.